-Dr. Cunnings has received local, state, and national accolades as an outstanding science instructor.
-In 2011, he was featured as WGN-TV’s “Teacher of the Month,” and in 2013 he was awarded the Illinois Science Teacher Association/Exxon Mobil “Outstanding Teacher of Science” Award.
+Dr. Cunnings has received local, state, and national accolades for teaching excellence.
+In 2011, he was featured as WGN-TV’s Teacher of the Month, and in 2013 he was awarded the Illinois Science Teacher Association/Exxon Mobil Outstanding Teacher of Science Award.
 In 2015, he was invited to Harvard University to share his action research doctoral dissertation project, which focused on implementing digital learning technologies on a 1-to-1 basis in his high school physics classroom.
-His research interests include STEM education, inquiry learning, digital learning technologies, school law, and the impact of extracurricular activities on student success, and he currently serves as the editor for Spectrum, a peer-reviewed journal published by the Illinois Science Teacher Association (ISTA).
+Dr. Cunnings was the 2018 recipient of Millikin University's Alpha Lambda Delta Outstanding Teaching Award, and in 2020 he was the recipient of the James Millikin Estate Professorship in Education.